kenjennings/Atari-Breakout76/README.md

 **GRAPHICS**:
 The screen display is black and white, but is not an ordinary black and white television.
 It is a specialized, dedicated monitor with a very tall aspect.
 The display exhibits the expected CRT behavior just like a TV -- "Pixels" are drawn in horizontal scan lines, and a number of scan lines stacked vertically to create the display.
 "Pixels" may be stretching what the Breakout hardware actually does as the modern use of the word implies a memory value directly related to each dot on the display.
 The dedicated digital logic does not implement memory-mapped pixels in this sense.
 "Pixels" are signals triggered by logic conditions.
 (I saw a video of Woz discussing the game wherein he reveals the game had 256 bits of memory -- enough to count the bricks.)

-Due to the display's extremely tall aspect it is unlikely the game's video output is timed to the NTSC color clock in the same way as the Atari computer, so the "pixels" in the Breakout game likely do not correspond to the Atari's color-clock-sized pixels.
-Therefore, the best that can be done is an approximation on the Atari.
+Due to the display's extremely tall aspect the game's video output is certainly not timed like the Atari's display which is tied to the NTSC color clock.
+Therefore, the "pixels" in the Breakout game likely do not correspond to the Atari's color-clock-sized pixels.
+Consequently, the best that can be done is an approximation on the Atari.

 Below is a screen capture of video of an emulator implementing Breakout.
 The horizontal red line near the bottom is from the YouTube video player and is not part of the game.
 On this screengrab the red dots simulate an Atari pixel overlaid on the Breakout game's graphics objects to gauge the sizes: